 In that sense, the publicity that whistleblowers have gotten over the past five to ten years has been helpful.
 The public depiction of whistleblowers has improved and, therefore, sympathy to whistleblowers, including in Legislation and expanded state False Claims Acts, are important results.

-Importance of Press and Whistleblower Relations
+What is the Importance of Press and Whistleblower Relations?

 Going to the press is not usually the first resort for a whistleblower.
 Instead, any whistleblower with serious allegations should first determine what their claims are and how serious the evidence is that they can bring forward.